Pledis Entertainment: 2012–2020: Joint ventures and development

-2020–present: Hybe Labels, new headquarters and evolution
+2020–2025: Hybe Labels, new headquarters and evolution

-On May 25, 2020, Hybe Corporation, formerly Big Hit Entertainment, officially announced the acquisition of a majority shareholder of Pledis Entertainment.
-It was also announced that Pledis Entertainment will receive financial and expertise support from Hybe Labels while still operating as an "independent" label.
-On October 18, 2020, Fair Trade Commission officially approved Hybe Corp.’s acquisition of Pledis Entertainment.
+On May 25, 2020, Big Hit Entertainment, which was renamed Hybe Corporation in March 2021, announced that it had acquired shares in Pledis Entertainment and become the company's largest shareholder.
+The acquisition added Pledis to Big Hit's multi-label system; Big Hit said Pledis would maintain its independence after the acquisition, while its artists would be supported by Big Hit's management system.
+Big Hit acquired 50 percent of Pledis Entertainment's shares on May 20 and an additional 35 percent on June 9, bringing its total stake to 85 percent.
+On October 18, 2020, South Korea's Fair Trade Commission approved Big Hit's acquisition of Pledis.

 On March 22, 2021, Pledis Entertainment, as well as the other labels part of Hybe Labels, moved to its new headquarters in the Yongsan Trade Center, the new headquarters of Hybe Corporation.
 On March 31, 2021, the official website of Pledis Entertainment in its Company section changed its physical address to the new building in Yongsan, Seoul.
 On July 19, 2021, all 13 members of Seventeen renewed their contracts with Pledis Entertainment.
 On August 16, 2021, it was announced that the girl group fromis 9 would be managed by Pledis Entertainment and they would be leaving Off The Record after the release of their single album 9 Way Ticket in May 2021 as the agency would be taking over all management of the group following their transfer to the agency.
-In December 2021, Nana has re-signed her contract with Pledis Entertainment.
+In December 5, Nana has re-signed her contract with Pledis Entertainment.
 This is her third contract renewal with the agency within 12 years since her debut in 2009.

+In March 2022, founder Han Sung-soo stepped down as CEO of Pledis Entertainment, and Lee Da-hye, who previously served as a vice president at BigHit Music, a subsidiary of HYBE, was appointed as the new CEO.

 On February 28, 2022, it was announced that NU'EST's exclusive contract with Pledis Entertainment will end on March 14, 2022.
 It was also announced that members Aron, JR and Ren will leave the agency at the conclusion of their contract, while Baekho and Minhyun opted to renew.
 With the news of their contract expiring, the NU'EST members confirmed the group's disbandment through handwritten letters to their fans, announcing their decision to go their own separate ways.
 On July 28, 2022, Pledis Entertainment announced that fromis 9 member Jang Gyu-ri would be leaving the group on July 31.
 The company explained in their statement that when the group transferred to Pledis, every member of fromis 9 signed a new exclusive artist contract with the company, however, Gyuri chose not to.
 After lengthy discussion about what is the best direction for each other, Gyuri chose not to sign a contract and embark on a new journey.